imixs/imixs-workflow/src/site/markdown/core/itemcollection.md

 ### Multivalue Attributes

-The value of an Item can also be a value list (multi-value).
-Multi-values can be added to an ItemCollection with the method _appendItemValue_ or as a List of objects:
+An Item can also store a list of values (multi-value).
+Multi-values can be added to an ItemCollection with the method `appendItemValue` :

+    myItemCollection.appendItemValue("team", "Anna");
+    myItemCollection.appendItemValue("team", "John");

+This code example adds a teamlist with two String values as an item with the Name "team" to an ItemCollection.

+Alternatively you can also set a List of object values:

     List<String> multiValue=new ArrayList<String>();
     multiValue.add("Anna");
     multiValue.add("John");
     myItemCollection.setItemValue("team", multiValue);

-The method _appendItemValue_ creates the same list:

-    myItemCollection.appendItemValue("team", "Anna");
-    myItemCollection.appendItemValue("team", "John");

-This code example adds a teamlist with two String values as an item with the Name "team" to an ItemCollection.
-To access a multi-value list you can use the method getItemValue() which always returns a List of values:
+To access a value list, use the method `getItemValueList()` which always returns a List of values of the specified type:

-    List multiValue=myItemCollection.getItemValue("team");
+    List<String> team = myItemCollection.getItemValueList("team", String.class);

+#### Mixed Value Types

+An item can hold different types of values:

+	myItemCollection.appendItemValue("mydata", "Anna");
+	myItemCollection.appendItemValue("mydata", 42);
+	myItemCollection.appendItemValue("mydata", new Date());

+Use the method `getItemValue()` to get the raw type list of values:

+    List<?> multiValue=myItemCollection.getItemValue("mydata");
     String name=(String)multiValue.firstElement();

+#### Serialized Data Values

 Using the ItemCollection it is possible to store not only basic data types but also any serializable Java Object: